Deep Fried Cajun Wings

 • Heat the oil.
 Heat peanut oil in a deep fryer or heavy pot to 370°F (190°C).
 Make sure the oil is hot enough to give the wings a crispy exterior without absorbing too much oil.

 • Fry the wings.
-Fry the wings in batches if necessary, making sure they aren’t overcrowded.
+Fry the wings in batches, making sure they aren’t overcrowded.
 Cook for 2 minutes until the wings are golden brown and cooked through (internal temperature should reach 165°F or 75°C).
 Then, remove the wings from the oil and place them on a paper towel-lined plate to drain excess oil.

 • Make the Cajun butter sauce.
 In a saucepan over medium-low heat, melt the butter.
 Stir in 3 tablespoons of the Cajun seasoning until fully combined and fragrant.